sundeepbassi/The-Wellbeing-Retreat/README.md

 Tutor support guided me with how to use dev tools to find problems with why my meditation section was not being responsive.
 I had to put the margin right to 0 for it to fit on mobile devices.

+I used the display none for the videos in mobile devices as they were misaligning.
+I worked this out for myself.

+I created a media screen max width 400px as the sign up box was misaligning to the top for the mobile devices.

  ### Content
 information about yoga was taken from an article in the New York Times